The Commission on the Integration of Refugees

 Janice Lopatkin is UK Programme Director of World Jewish Relief.
 She established the…

 Janice Lopatkin is UK Programme Director of World Jewish Relief.
-She established the refugee employment programme, the Specialist Training and Employment Programme (STEP) in 2016, which now provides refugee employment support across England and she is the chair of Trustees of the Refugee Employment Network ( REN), which aims to strengthen employment support services for refugees in the UK.
+She established the refugee employment programme The Specialist Training and Employment Programme (STEP) in 2016, which now provides refugee employment support across England and she is the chair of Trustees of the Refugee Employment Network ( REN), which aims to strengthen employment support services for refugees in the UK.

 Jehangir Malik